Social Media and Employment

 Customers, clients and contractors

-You might think that it’s safe to complain about a difficult customer or an annoying contractor since they don’t actually work for your company, but from your employer’s point of view, this has the potential to bring the company into disrepute or cause damage to important business relationships.
+Social Media and Employment – You might think that it’s safe to complain about a difficult customer or an annoying contractor since they don’t actually work for your company, but from your employer’s point of view, this has the potential to bring the company into disrepute or cause damage to meaningful business relationships.